OSHA has issued its final rule on confined space work in the construction industry. Here’s what you need to know:

 Some differences were specifically tailored for the construction industry, including requirements to:

-This new rule replaces OSHA’s one training requirement for confined space work in construction with a more comprehensive standard that includes a permit program to protect employees from exposures to atmospheric and physical hazards.
+This new rule replaces OSHA’s one training requirement for confined space work in construction with a more comprehensive standard that includes a permit program to protect employees from exposure to atmospheric and physical hazards.

 Who is affected by the new rule?
 Several sectors of the construction industry, including work that involves: